Mr Cabins is Here to Help...

 Our in-house team manages the whole process so your cabin is approved, compliant and ready to add value to your property.
 Speak to us today to get started on an Australian-compliant granny flat, studio or primary dwelling.

 Yes, in most cases.
-Even small dwellings usually need tiny homes council approval, especially if fixed to a site or lived in permanently.
-In Victoria and Western Australia, cabins under 60sqm may not need council approval but still require a builder’s permit with full engineering drawings, which we organise through our partnered builders.
+Even small dwellings usually need council approval, especially if fixed to a site or lived in permanently.
+In Victoria and Western Australia, cabins under 60sqm may not need council approval or can use a different approval pathway (classed as a granny flat), but they still require a builder’s permit with full engineering drawings, which we organise.

 Approval requires submitting plans, reports and compliance documents, usually taking two to four months depending on the council.
 We handle the entire process so you don’t have to.